Simposaune-yhgao/QuantLib-for-Basel-3/README.md

 This is the course material of "Practical Training on Basel III Risk-Weighted Assets Calculation" at Taiwan Academy of Banking and Finance.
-Instructor: Addy M.Y.
+Instructor: Andy M.Y.
 Dong